ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   In event handlers and listeners to perform a task when an event occurs
         *   To prevent conflicts between two scripts that might use the same variable names
     -   IFFEs are commonly used as a wrapper around a set of code.
 Any variables declared within that anonymous function are effectively protected from variables in other scripts that might have the same name.
 This is due to a concept called scope, which you meet on the next seciont.
 It is also a very popular technique with jQuery.
+*   Variable Scope
+    -   The location where you declare a variable will affect where it can be used within your code.
+If you declare it within a function, it can only be used within that function.
+This is known as the variable's scope.
+    -   Local Variables - When a variable is created inside a function using the let keyword, it can only be used in that function.
+It is called a local variable or function-level variable.
+It is said to have local scope or function-level scope.
+It cannot be accessed outside of the function in which it was declared.
+        *   The interpreter creates local variables when the function is run, and removes them as soon as the function has finished its task.
+This means...
+            -   If the function runs twice, the variable can have different values each time
+            -   Two different functions can use variables with the same name without any kind of conflict
+    -   Global Variables - If you create a variable outside of a function, then it can be used anywhere within the script.
+It is called a global variable and has global scope.
+        *   Global variables are stored in memory for as long as the web page is loaded into the web browser.
+This means they take up more memory than local variables, and it also increases the risk of naming conflicts.
+For these reasons you should use local variables wherever possible.
+            -   If you forget to declare a variable using the let keyword, the variable will work, but it will be treated as a global variable(this is considered bad practice).
+    -   Example
+    -   function getArea(width, height) {
+    -       let area = width * height;
+    -       return area;
+    -   }
+    -   let wallSize = getArea(3, 2);
+    -   document.write(wallSize);
+        *   area = Local or Function-level scope
+        *   wallSize = Global scope